awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 On Linux installations, versions of `pip` earlier than 8\.1 can't build the **cryptography** library that the AWS Encryption CLI requires\.
 If you choose not to update your `pip` version, you can install the build tools separately\.
 For more information, see [Building cryptography on Linux](https://cryptography.io/en/latest/installation.html#building-cryptography-on-linux)\.

 **AWS Command Line Interface**
-The AWS Command Line Interface \(AWS CLI\) is required only if you are using AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\) with the AWS Encryption CLI\.
+The AWS Command Line Interface \(AWS CLI\) is required only if you are using AWS KMS keys in AWS Key Management Service \(AWS KMS\) with the AWS Encryption CLI\.
 If you are using a different [master key provider](concepts.md#master-key-provider), the AWS CLI is not required\.
-To use AWS KMS CMKs with the AWS Encryption CLI, you need to [install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure ](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) the AWS CLI\.
+To use AWS KMS keys with the AWS Encryption CLI, you need to [install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure ](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) the AWS CLI\.
 The configuration makes the credentials that you use to authenticate to AWS KMS available to the AWS Encryption CLI\.

 ## Installing the AWS Encryption CLI<a name="install-sdk-cli"></a>

-When you use `pip` to install the AWS Encryption CLI, it automatically installs the libraries that the CLI needs, including the [AWS Encryption SDK for Python](python.md), the Python [cryptography library](https://cryptography.io/en/latest/), and the [AWS SDK for Python \(Boto3\)](http://boto3.amazonaws.com/v1/documentation/api/latest/index.html)\.
+When you use `pip` to install the AWS Encryption CLI, it automatically installs the libraries that the CLI needs, including the [AWS Encryption SDK for Python](python.md), the Python [cryptography library](https://cryptography.io/en/latest/), and the [AWS SDK for Python \(Boto3\)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)\.

 **Note**
 If you are new to the AWS Encryption CLI, install the latest available version\.